bubbleran/Telco-Network-Configuration/README.md

 In a telecom network, configuration and optimization involve managing a complex set of interdependent parameters such as TDD patterns, tx/rx gain, scheduling algorithms, MCS selection, handover thresholds, and power control — all of which directly affect network performance, user experience, and spectrum efficiency.
 These parameters must be continuously tuned in response to changing conditions like time of day, user mobility, traffic patterns, interference, and service types.

 NVIDIA has developed an **agentic AI blueprint**, built on the top of the BubbleRAN 5G O-RAN network, to bring autonomy into dynamic wireless environment.
-By observing real-time statistics (like SNR, MCS, LDPC decoder iterations) and the resulted KPIs (such as DL/UL bitrate), the agents can making data-driven decisions and automatically adjusting configuration parameters.
+By observing real-time statistics (e.g., SNR, MCS or LDPC decoder iterations) and the resulting KPIs (such as DL/UL bitrate), the agents can make data-driven decisions and automatically adjust the configuration parameters.
 Unlike traditional rule-based SON, this agentic AI solution is capable of reasoning through complex trade-offs (e.g., higher downlink bitrate vs. SNR degradation), learning from feedback loops[*](#upcoming-features), and adapting to evolving conditions—either autonomously, without human intervention, or with manual oversight, depending on the use case.